Within-Dataset Disclosure Risk for Differential Privacy: Related Work

 \section{Related Work}

 \mypar{Privacy loss accounting} Various methods have been proposed to account for privacy loss in different granularity.
-Ex-post per-instance DP~\cite{redberg2021privately} is built upon ex-post DP~\cite{ligett2017accuracy} and per-instance DP~\cite{wang2019per}; the former depends on the realized output of a DP mechanism, and the latter depends on a fixed dataset and a specific record.
-The intuition behind per-instance DP is closely related to ours: while per-instance privacy loss is computed by relaxing the definition of standard DP loss~\cite{dwork2014algorithmic} to consider a fixed dataset and record, RDR is constructed as a relative indicator of disclosure risk on the within-dataset individuals. \citeauthor{feldman2021individual}~\cite{feldman2021individual} proposed a privacy filter under Renyi Differential Privacy, which tracks the personalized privacy loss for each individual and drops an individual’s record when their personalized privacy loss exceeds a fixed budget. \citeauthor{zhu2022optimal}~\cite{zhu2022optimal} proposed a unified approach for privacy accounting via a characteristic function. \citeauthor{seeman2023privately}~\cite{seeman2023privately} proposed Per Record Differential Privacy, in which only the policy function on each individual’s privacy loss is published but not the actual privacy loss value, and individuals can compute their own privacy loss using the function.
-Unlike the aforementioned works where the main goal is to provide tighter privacy accounting than standard DP, \emph{RDR is designed to help controllers understand the privacy implications on the within-dataset individuals when choosing $\epsilon$}.
+Ex-post per-instance DP~\cite{redberg2021privately} is built upon Ex-post DP~\cite{ligett2017accuracy}, which depends on the realized output of a DP mechanism, and Per-instance DP~\cite{wang2019per}, which depends on a fixed dataset and a specific record.
+Ex-post per-instance DP loss is output-dependent and cannot be used to compare disclosure risks before the query is run.
+Per-instance DP loss is output-independent but offers no framework to compare risks and choose $\epsilon$.
+RDR fills this gap and is designed as a relative indicator of disclosure risk on the within-dataset individuals that controllers use to express privacy preferences and choose $\epsilon$. \citeauthor{feldman2021individual}~\cite{feldman2021individual} proposed a privacy filter under Renyi Differential Privacy by tracking the personalized privacy loss for each individual. \citeauthor{zhu2022optimal}~\cite{zhu2022optimal} proposed a unified approach for privacy accounting via a characteristic function. \citeauthor{seeman2023privately}~\cite{seeman2023privately} proposed Per Record Differential Privacy, in which only the policy function on each individual’s privacy loss is published but not the actual privacy loss value, and individuals can compute their own privacy loss using the function.
+Unlike the aforementioned works where the main goal is to provide tighter privacy accounting than standard DP, \emph{RDR is designed to help controllers understand the privacy implications on the within-dataset individuals when choosing $\epsilon$ in standard DP}.